DR-developer98/Damiano-Rizzato-Flutist---Project-1-HTML-CSS/README.md

 The primary business objective is to help the flutist secure more performance opportunities, emphasized by the prominent "Get in touch" button in the website's navigation bar.

 <h2>Relevant User Stories</h2>
-The foundation of this website is built on the following relevant user stories:
+The foundation of this website is built on the following user stories:

 <ol>
 <li>As an Instagram follower, I want to find a biography section, so I can learn more about Damiano's background.</li>